tim-fiola/network_traffic_modeler_py3/README.md

 not have any practical bearing on the simulation results

 Capabilities TO DO:
-- Add RSVP auto-bandwidth capabilities
+- Add RSVP auto-bandwidth capabilities (in progress)
 - Enable UI to fail nodes/interfaces

 Use Cases TO DO: